tlberglund/gradle-liquibase-plugin/README.md

 News
 ----
+###September 10, 2014
+This plugin is designed to be a wrapper for the Liquibase project, so it creates tasks to match the various Liquibase commands.
+This can cause conflicts with tasks that other plugins create, so we've added the ability to add a prefix to all the tasks this plugin creates.
+See the Usage section for more details.

 ###June 15, 2014
 We are proud to announce the long awaited release of version 1.0.0 of the Gradle Liquibase Plugin.
 Version 1.0.0 uses version the latest release of